Historic Palazzo Apartment for Rent , Rione Ponte, Rome

 • Fibre-optic internet

-• Butler service daily until 20:00; twice-weekly cleaning on monthly terms
+• Twice-weekly cleaning on monthly terms

 • Burglar alarm and video intercom